GiorgiaAuroraAdorni/bn-based-learning-networks-with-noisy-gates/README.md

 You can edit the script if you want to modify the models or answers file accordingly.

 ## Available Models and Answers
-The `script.sh` file includes the following predefined models and answers:
+The "data" directory contains the following structure of files and folders:

-- Model1a
-- Model1b
-- Model2b
-- Model3b
-- Model4b

-You can find these models in the `data/models/` directory, and the corresponding answers in the `data/answers/` directory.
+- **answers**: This directory contains Excel files with student answers.
+Navigate to the appropriate subdirectory (`unplugged` or `virtual`) to find the files.
+You can modify these files with your preferred spreadsheet editor.

+- **models**: Inside this directory, you'll find Excel files representing the models used in the experiments.
+Navigate to the appropriate subdirectory (`unplugged` or `virtual`) to find the files.
+You can modify these files with your preferred spreadsheet editor.

+- **results**: This directory contains Excel files with the output results of the experiments.
+Navigate to the appropriate subdirectory (`unplugged` or `virtual`) to find the files.
+You can modify these files with your preferred spreadsheet editor.

+Remember to navigate to the correct subdirectory (`unplugged` or `virtual`) depending on whether you're working with unplugged or virtual data.

 ## Experiment Results
 The experiment results will be saved in the `data/results/` directory with filenames matching the respective models.

-Note: Before running the experiments, please make sure that you have Java 11 or later installed, and if using Method 2, that Maven is properly set up on your system.

-Feel free to reach out if you have any questions or need further assistance.